farlee2121/DevEssentialsBlog/content/draft/2022-09-22-checklists-distribute-power.md

 - encourage discipline, bringing clarity and consistency to the most essential
 - are clear, efficient, and usually very short
 - encode the obvious but critical
-- have clear context for application (or "pause points")
+- define clear context for application, sometimes called "pause points"

-He also highlights useful existing techniques
+He also highlights useful existing checklist techniques
 - Read-do vs Do-confirm styles
-- Very short set of routine lists and an extended index of short checklists for emergencies
+- Routine vs emergency: Define a very short set of routine checklists and an extended index of short checklists for emergencies
-- Separate checklists, one for detailing the routine and one to make sure people talk and handle the unknown
+- Tasks vs communication: In addition to routine steps, a good set of checklists can mitigate the unforeseeable issues by making sure people communicate
 - Teams should read and confirm checklists aloud
-- Even team members using personal, unshared, checklists improves outcomes
+- Even using personal, unshared, checklists improves outcomes

 ## Empowering with checklists

-However, one idea recurred over and over again in the book.
-It's also the idea that excited me most: checklist distribute power.
+One idea recurred over and over in Checklist Manifesto.
+It's also the idea that excited me most: checklists distribute power.

-The key is checklists that encode the "obvious but critical".
-Everyone can agree the items on the checklist are important.
+Checklists that encode the "obvious but critical" are encoding knowledge everyone can agree is important.
+These lists highlight shared understanding and promote efficacy in the most essential work functions.
-This creates a clear shared understanding and a basis for members of a group to call each other out.
+Such lists also set a clear basis for members of a group to call each other out, especially when there's temptation to cut corners.

-Even better, such agreed checklists can give those in lower power positions to speak up to those over them and know the leadership has their back.
+Even better, administrators can ratify such checklists.
+If properly backed, such checklists empower those in lower power positions to speak up to those over them.
-If properly backed, it sets safe zone that cracks power dynamics.
-It also eliminates ambiguity and creates efficacy in the most essential work functions.
-This actually frees the team up to more creative work because they don't have to fight for the fundamental.
-I've fought fight that too many times (yes, we should test and use source control...).
+This frees the team to focus on more creative work because they don't have to fight for the fundamentals.
+Couldn't tell you how may times I've had to fight for tests in software.
+Fighting for process that should be standard is deeply demoralizing and undermines a general sense of efficacy.

-Checklist manifesto expands on this idea.
-It notes how many teams were using a simple check-in of name, role, and expected issues to improve outcomes for the unexpected.
+Checklist manifesto also noted how a simple check-in of name, role, and expected issues improve outcomes for unexpected incidents.
 It sounds absurdly simple, but it was measured to be consistently effective.

 The key is improved communication.
 First, people don't communicate well if they don't know each other's names and roles.
 It's simple but critical and easy to miss in a rush.
 Remove chance and make sure the team knows each other.
 Second, requiring each member to speak has an "activation effect", people are more likely to speak up if they've already spoken.
 Dr. Gawande takes this even further and suggest the leader should not start a checklist.
-Having someone with less power start communicates group responsibility and participation.
+Staring with someone with less power communicates group responsibility and participation.

 ## Better Wrong Than Vague

 I can't resist the connection to [Design of Design](https://en.wikipedia.org/wiki/The_Design_of_Design).
-After all, I wrote a whole series elaborating on how to constructively [prefer to be wrong rather than vague](../posts/Whats-Your-Duck-V2/2022-06-16-0-Intro.md).
+After all, I wrote a whole series elaborating on how to [prefer to be wrong rather than vague](../posts/Whats-Your-Duck-V2/2022-06-16-0-Intro.md).

-Part of the power of checklists how they push us to clarify what's important and write it down.
+Part of the power of checklists is clarifying what's important and writing it down.
-Even more so when the checklist has to be shared or short.
+This is even more true when the checklist is short or shared by a team.
 Refining the checklist to only the most powerful options is a difficult.
-It forces us to be prioritize and agree on what matters most.
+It forces us to prioritize and agree on what matters most.

 Conversely, it also highlights what's not so important and can be left up to expert judgement.
 Clarity and autonomy is classic empowerment.